 NECA picked it up later with some good sculpts (like this Harry and Sirius), but they didn’t make an overly large amount.
 In 2007, PopCo picked up the European license and did some decent figures.
 Mattel even recently came back to make some “action figure dolls” of the leads, McGonagall and Dumbledore.
 However, the fact remains that there’s never been a truly comprehensive line at U.S. retail.

 McFarlane has a crack at changing that.
 Aside from their general quality, they have wide-ranging distribution.
 The first four figures also have clever accessories; Harry, Hermione, and Ron each come with their patronus, and Voldemort is packed with Nagini.
 I also like the idea that McFarlane is starting with The Deathly Hollows Part II.
 For one thing, it’s the last film in the series, and the one that is the freshest in our minds, overall; for another, these versions of the cast have simply never been done before.
 It’s also a film that includes a huge variety of characters (the Weasleys, the Order, the Malfoys, most of the professors, Neville, Cho, Hagrid, etc.), so you could conceivably go about knocking out a big portion of the cast just from that film before reaching back into other stories and characters.

 It’s important to note that the license in for the Wizarding World, so it also includes Fantastic Beasts.
 Buckbeak the Hippogriff looks great, so I’m already looking forward to what they do with other magical creatures.
 I think it would be smart for McFarlane to do an assortment of the main four humans (Newt, Tina, Queenie, and Jacob) at some point in the near future to plant a flag for the franchise, given that the third film now won’t be released until 2021.

 line?
 What would you like to see?
 Have you placed pre-orders?
 Talk to us.
-Thanks for reading.